search-icon

 [back to top]

-When setting up your DEAR account, one of the first steps is to import your Stock on Hand
+When setting up your Cin7 Core account, one of the first steps is to import your Stock on Hand

-NOTE: This operation should only be performed when initially setting up DEAR Inventory.
+NOTE: This operation should only be performed when initially setting up Cin7 Core.
 You should not be using this function to update stock balances if you already have stock figures in the system.
-DEAR Inventory uses actual accounting costing methods, and by uploading the stock-on-hand template multiple times, we'll create new instances of the products rather than updating existing quantities.
+Cin7 Core uses actual accounting costing methods, and by uploading the stock-on-hand template multiple times, we'll create new instances of the products rather than updating existing quantities.

 To change stock figures in a location after the initial setup, you will have to use Stock Adjustment or Stocktake.